Sasuke (TV series): 2002–2005: independence and restructuring

 During a filming session of Kinniku Banzuke in May 2002, a competitor suffered a paralyzing fall on a new strength-based spinoff course called Power Island.
 Filming was immediately suspended, and an investigation revealed two additional minor injuries.
 As a result, a formal safety audit was initiated by the Japanese government into potential unacceptable safety risks on the sets of Kinniku Banzuke.
 The outcome of the investigation indicated that the majority of course events in Kinniku Banzuke would need to be reworked to be compliant with safety regulations.
 TBS planned to address these concerns and relaunch Kinniku Banzuke under the new title Taiiku World in the future.
-Since pre-production on the tenth Sasuke tournament was already underway at the time of the accident, the decision was made to launch Sasuke as an independent program in order to maintain the original broadcast window of September 2002.
-Despite this change, viewership did not decline for Sasuke, and so the decision was made to continue producing Sasuke biannually.
-Kane Kosugi, who had previously hosted several aftershows and spinoffs of Kinniku Banzuke left the franchise to focus on his acting career and to reduce the amount of training he had to do to switch between.
+Since pre-production on the tenth Sasuke tournament was already underway at the time of the accident, they made the decision to launch Sasuke as an independent program in order to maintain the original broadcast window of September 2002.
+Despite this change, viewership did not decline for Sasuke, and so they made the decision to continue producing Sasuke biannually.
+Kane Kosugi, who had previously hosted several aftershows and spinoffs of Kinniku Banzuke left the franchise to focus on his acting career and reduce the amount of training he had to do to switch between.

 In July 2003, TBS went through restructuring of its internal studios.
-The decision was made to no longer have TBS Sports produce Sasuke or Taiiku World, and instead it would be handled by new acquisition Dreamax Teleivision, a studio that had previously only created historical dramas.
+They made the decision to no longer have TBS Sports produce Sasuke or Taiiku World, and instead it would be handled by new acquisition Dreamax Teleivision, a studio that had previously only created historical dramas.
 Due to this, Ushio Higuchi and Masato Inui were all relocated to Dreamax to assist with production.
 As a result of the lack of live athletics experience among Dreamax, production was halted on Taiiku World and outtakes from past events were used to fill episodes until it would end in September.
 Kunoichi was spun off into its own standalone program similar to Sasuke beginning with the third tournament in September 2003.
 Ichiro Furutachi would leave the production at this time after 11 years working alongside Higuchi.

 In October 2003, Dreamax launched Golden Muscle, an attempt to reboot Kinniku Banzuke in Furutachi's absence, to make room for Jay Kabira and Yuko Mizuno.
 Its debut season would heavily feature Sasuke content in the form of qualification rounds for Sasukes 13th tournament.
 Golden Muscle would prove to be a failure, due to lower budget, the lack of experience in Dreamax, and struggling to attract the same athletes as past series.

 In Summer of 2004, Masato Inui left Dreamax following production disputes and frustrations with the series, forming his own production studio FOLCOM alongside several other producers from Kinniku Banzuke.
 Production stalls led to Sasukes 14th tournament being delayed until January 2005.
 Following this tournament, Ushio Higuchi would too decide to leave Dreamax and begin his own production company, Monster9.